 Let us now look at a second example where we don’t know the number of items in advance

 Example Where a Collection is Better

-In this example we have the same student worksheet but this time we only want the of students with a given criteria.
-For example only the students from the USA or England that study Maths or History.
-In other words you will not know how to select a student until you read their details from the worksheet.
+In this example we have the same student worksheet but this time we only want students with a given criteria.
+For example, only the students from the USA or England that study Maths or History.
+In other words, you will not know how to select a student until you read their details from the worksheet.

 Imagine also that students can be added or removed from the list as the application runs.

 So in this example the number of students is not fixed and changes a lot.
 Here you do not know the number of students in advance.
 Therefore you do not know what size array to create.

 You could create an array of the biggest possible size.
 The problem is you would have a lot of empty slots and would have to add code to deal with these.
 If you read 50 students from a max of 1000 then you would have 950 unused array slots.